ImageNet-Patch: A Dataset for Benchmarking Machine Learning Robustness against Adversarial Patches: Conclusions, Limitations, and Future Work

 \section{Conclusions, Limitations, and Future Work}

 We propose the \datasetname dataset, a collection of pre-optimized adversarial patches that can be used to compute an approximate-yet-fast robustness evaluation of machine-learning models against patch attacks.
 This dataset is constructed by optimizing squared blocks of contiguous pixels perturbed with affine transformations to mislead an ensemble of differentiable models, forcing the optimization algorithm to produce patches that can transfer across models, gaining cross-model effectiveness.
 Finally, these adversarial patches are attached to images sampled from the ImageNet dataset, composing a benchmark dataset of 50,000 images.
 The latter is used to make an initial robustness evaluation of a selected pool of both standard-trained and robust-trained models, disjointed from the ensemble used to optimize the patch, showing that our methodology is already able to decrease their performances with very few computations needed.
-The latter highlights the need of considering a wider scope when evaluating adversarial robustness, since the latter should be a general property and not customized on single strategies.
-Hence, our dataset can be used to bridge this gap, and to rapidly benchmark the adversarial robustness and out-of-distribution performance of machine-learning models for image classification.
+We also test the effectiveness of our adversarial patches when printed and applied to real-world objects, successfully exhibiting comparable results of their digital counterparts.
+Both results highlight the need of considering a wider scope when evaluating adversarial robustness, since the latter should be a general property and not customized on single strategies.
+Hence, our dataset can be used to bridge this gap, and to rapidly benchmark the adversarial robustness of machine-learning models for image classification against patch attacks.

 \myparagraph{Limitations.} While our methodology is efficient, it only provides an approximated evaluation of adversarial robustness, which can be computed more accurately by performing adversarial attacks against the target model, instead of using transfer attacks.
 Hence, our analysis serves as a first preliminary robustness evaluation, to highlight the most promising defensive strategies.
 Moreover, we only release patches that target 10 different classes, and this number could be extended to target all the 1000 classes of the ImageNet dataset.
+Lastly, while our methodology only considered the attack proposed by Brown et al.~\cite{brown2017adversarial} to optimize the adversarial patches, it is straightforward to extend our approach and benchmark dataset to also encompass novel and more powerful attacks.